The Gallbladder crisis That Changed Everything

 Minutes later, they pumped him with antibiotics, monitored his blood sugar, and finally took him into surgery.

-Two hours passed, and she saw the surgeon—carrying a tray with food.
-She checked the monitor on the wall, and no update about the procedure.
+Two hours passed, and I saw the surgeon—carrying a tray with food.
+That was weird, since doctor should be removing my husband gallbladder.
+I checked the monitor on the wall, and no update about the procedure.
 An hour more passed.
 Still nothing.

-She couldn’t help but wonder—who was operating on her husband while the surgeon seemed to be eating?
-The uncertainty gnawed at her.
+I couldn’t help but wonder—who was operating on my husband while the surgeon seemed to be eating?
+The uncertainty gnawed at me.

-Finally, the surgeon returned.
-The surgery had been a success.
+Finally, the surgeon came to me and informed me the details, surgery had been a success.

 “His gallbladder was black,” surgeon informed.
 “Dead of the gangrene.
 His liver had been trying to contain the infection to protect him.